 Dunkin’ POP App

-Platform for Dunkin’ franchisees to order Point-of-Purchase items.
+A digital platform for Dunkin’ franchisees to order Point-of-Purchase items.

 Role: Project Lead, UI/UX Designer